ligopsychakis-michalis/Databases/README.md

 If you feel ready for the next challenge, click [here](https://www.github.com/SocialHackersCodeSchool/react) to go to React!

 ## Credit:
-This curriculum is developed by HackYourFuture, modifications, and changes can be found in this Fork.
+This curriculum is developed by [HackYourFuture](http://www.hackyourfuture.net/), modifications, and changes can be found in this Fork. (edited)

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.